Customer small business financing solutions delivered through a single, online application.

 Apply for financing, track your business cashflow, and more with a single lendio account.

-The Sunshine State has a ballooning economy, thriving cities, and year-long summer.
+The Sunshine State has a ballooning economy, thriving cities, and a year-long summer.
 Now is a great time to set up shop in Florida, and a business loan can help those work-from-the-beach dreams come true.

 Business is good in Florida.
 The state is focused on low corporate income taxes, and a huge variety of sectors, from high tech to tourism, are booming from Tallahassee to Key West.
 To support these small businesses, financiers have a ton of lending options for Floridian companies.